azdavis/azdavis.net/src/simple-js-game/index.md

 bit like that.
 Except all the elements will be `<div>`s with various `class`es tacked on them, since you can't make custom elements in HTML yet.

 Anyway, we need a function that renders a changed board.
-We'll call it `renderChangeBoard`.

     // renderChangeBoard(): void
     // REQUIRES: nothing.